California Northstate University ROI Analysis

 ROI Analysis

 California Northstate University's in-state tuition is $56,501.
 The university reports zero earnings for graduates one, five, and ten years after graduation.
-The median debt for graduates is also zero.
-No students receive financial aid.
+The median debt for students is also reported as zero.
+The university has an 84.9% acceptance rate, an 82.8% graduation rate, and a 90% retention rate.

 Generated from College Scorecard & IPEDS data